 Geraniums are very popular plants that many people like to keep in their gardens.
-If you’re just now adding geraniums to your garden this year, then you might be looking into how to care for them properly.
+If you’re just now adding them to your garden this year, you might be looking into how to care for them properly.

-Many people are unsure about the sunlight requirements of geraniums, but it isn’t too hard to figure things out.
+Many people are unsure about their sunlight requirements, but it isn’t too hard to figure things out.
 Keep reading to get all of the necessary information about caring for geraniums.

-If you utilize the advice below, then your geraniums will have the best chance to grow strong.
-These aren’t necessarily hard plants to care for overall, but you will want to do things right so that the geraniums can achieve optimal growth levels.
+If you utilize the advice below, your geraniums will have the best chance to grow strong.
+These aren’t necessarily hard plants to care for overall, but you will want to do things right so they can achieve optimal growth levels.

 Most Geraniums Need Full Sun